juajua56/BookGenreClassifier-CLIP-Backbone/README.md

 pip install -r requirements.txt
 ```
 ## Usage
+## Dataset
+You can download the dataset from this [link](https://www.kaggle.com/competitions/jbnu-swuniv-ai/data) and place it in the 'dataset' directory.

 ### Train our model from scratch
 You can train the model with the best hyperparameters for each dataset by typing the following command in your terminal:
 ```python